 Posted on

 Protect Against Parasites

-In hot weather, parasites multiply faster, and if your Emotional Support Animal is spending more time outdoors, especially in grass or undergrowth, they might be more likely to pick up something nasty.
+In hot weather, parasites multiply faster, and if your service dog is spending more time outdoors, especially in grass or undergrowth, they might be more likely to pick up something nasty.
 Make sure they are protected against common parasites such as Heartworm, Lyme Disease, and Rocky Mountain Spotted Fever.
 Ask your vet if you’re not sure.

 Final Thoughts

-We depend so much on our Service Dogs and ESA’s.
+We depend so much on our Service Dogs.
 They keep us safe, provide us with companionship, and do many tasks that we find difficult.
 As your partner, you know your dog best.
 What are their needs?
-Do they have a thick dark coat that traps the heat so needs a pool to splash in or regular sprinkler-time?
+Do they have a thick dark coat that traps the heat, so they need a pool to splash in or regular sprinkler-time?
 Are they getting a little older, or do they have any medical conditions that mean he’s more prone to heat stroke?
 Do you need to invest in a new cool-vest, or some pet-sunscreen to protect any exposed skin?

-The summer is a perfect opportunity to get out and about with your Service Dog or Emotional Support Animal and really enjoy the outdoors together.
+The summer is a perfect opportunity to get out and about with your service dog and really enjoy the outdoors together.
 Bear these safety tips in mind and get prepared so you can make the most of the long sunny days with your canine partner.

+Posted on